 The Noble Eightfold Path includes: right vision, right emotion, right speech, right action, right livelihood, right effort, right mindfulness, and right meditation.

 Today, Theravada Buddhism is most popular in Sri Lanka, Thailand, Laos, Cambodia, and Myanmar.

 Next up is Mahayana Buddhism: the most popular branch of Buddhism today.
 Mahayana Buddhism is most popular in Nepal, Japan, China, Tibet, and Korea.

-In Sanskrit, Mahayana means “Great Vehicle.”
-This is a reference to the Mahayana Buddhism teaching of the bodhisattva.
+In Sanskrit, Mahayana means, “Great Vehicle.”
+Why?
+Well, this is a reference to the Mahayana Buddhism teaching of the bodhisattva.

 A bodhisattva is a person who has become awakened.
-Bodhisattvas have the ability to access nirvana, the state beyond suffering.
+In fact, bodhisattvas have the ability to access nirvana, the state beyond suffering.
 But instead of doing so, they choose to delay their nirvana to guide and teach others.

 In Mahayana Buddhism, anyone can become a bodhisattva.
 And bodhisattvas work to help others achieve freedom from suffering.

 Unlike Theravada Buddhism, the Mahayana tradition allows for new teachings outside the Pali canon.
 Popular sutras in Mahayana Buddhism are the Lotus Sutra and the Heart Sutra.